dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

     "maximumPerUser": 128
   }
 }
-paul@sprocket:~$
 ```

-The `channels` object describes information about channels in general,
-rather than about a specific channel.
-Channels are automatically
-deleted if they are not used for long enough.
-The time before this
-happens may be adjusted by the client.
-The `lifetimeWhenDisconnected`
-describes this policy, with the values in seconds.

 In the above example, new channels are garbage collected automatically
 after five minutes.
 An individual channel may be configured to be
-garbage collected on a different schedule, as quickly as after one
+garbage collected on a different schedule: as quickly as after one
 second, or as long as after a day.

-Each user is allowed to have only a limited number of channels; once
-this limit is reached, attempts to create more channels will fail.
-In
-the above example, the maximum number of concurrent channels any one
-user can have is 128.
+Users are limited to having at
+most 128 channels concurrently.

 ### Understanding event types